19WDWU02/Library-CMS/Readme.md

 A .env.example file has been provided.

 ### Database set up
-This project also requires a databse, I have provided my working database file which you can access at 1902Library.sql.
+This project also requires a database, I have provided my working database file which you can access at 1902Library.sql.
 If you don't have your own database, you can import that file through phpmyadmin.
 Note that you can only import an sql file into a blank database, so you can either make a new empty database, or empty your exisiting one.
 Remember at the end of your day to export the sql file and include it in your project so you can continue with the information which you added in this class.